Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Infants: What to Know

 How is this diagnosed?

-This condition may be diagnosed based on your baby's medical history and symptoms, and a physical exam.
-Your baby's health care provider may use a swab to take a mucus sample from the nose (nasal swab).
-This sample can be tested to determine what virus is causing the illness.
+Your baby's health care provider may also use a swab to take a mucus sample from your baby's nose (nasal swab).
+This sample can be tested to see what virus is causing the illness.

 How is this treated?

 URIs usually get better on their own within 7–10 days.
-You can take steps at home to relieve your baby's symptoms.
-Medicines or antibiotics cannot cure URIs.
 Babies with URIs are not usually treated with medicine.
+Medicines or antibiotics can't cure URIs.
+You can take steps to relieve your baby's symptoms.

 Follow these instructions at home: